Gianni Infantino: FIFA

 Infantino was a member of FIFA's Reform Committee.
 On 26 October 2015, he received the backing of the UEFA Executive Committee to stand for the position of president in the 2016 FIFA Extraordinary Congress.
 On the same day, he confirmed his candidacy and submitted the required declarations of support.
 He promised to expand the FIFA World Cup to forty teams.

 On 26 February 2016, he was elected FIFA President for a period of three years.
 Infantino, who holds dual Swiss and Italian citizenship through his parents, became the first Italian to hold the Presidency of FIFA.

 In 2017, Infantino criticized the United States travel ban on several Muslim-majority nations.
 He said "When it comes to FIFA competitions, any team, including the supporters and officials of that team, who qualify for a World Cup need to have access to the country, otherwise there is no World Cup.
 That is obvious."

+2018 FIFA World Cup in Russia

-In 2019 Infantino accepted the Order of Friendship medal given to him by Vladimir Putin, following the 2018 World Cup.
+In 2019 Infantino accepted the Order of Friendship medal given to him by Vladimir Putin, following the 2018 FIFA World Cup.
+He described the 2018 World Cup as the "best World Cup ever".